E1NZ1/discordjs-guide/README.md

 ---
 # Getting Started
 > OK so Before getting started I want to say what I am going to teach in this guide with you.
-- How to Use Modals, Buttons, SelectMenus, Options, etc.
+- How to Use Embeds, Buttons.
-- How to make basic commands like ping, help.
+- How to make basic commands.

 # Handler
 - Ok so you will need an nice handler if you want to code.
 So for the handler I will give you a nice handler.
 [So Click me]